-Institut Jules Bordet (IJB)
+Institut Jules Bordet (IJB) 90, rue Meylemeersch 1070 Anderlecht (Brussels) Belgium www.azgroeninge.be/nl/patient/diensten/ kankercentrum

-1, rue Héger-Bordet 1000 Brussels Belgium

-AZ Groeninge www.azgroeninge.be
+Kortrijk Cancer Centre AZ Groeninge

-The Kortrijk Cancer Centre at AZ Groeninge is committed to offer high quality multidisciplinary cancer services and is continuously working to meet the needs of its cancer patients and their families.
+The Kortrijk Cancer Centre is a division embedded in the general hospital AZ Groeninge and is committed to offer holistic, high quality multidisciplinary cancer care and is continuously working to meet the needs of its cancer patients and their caregivers.

-AZ Groeninge is general hospital resulting out of a merger between 4 hospitals (the oldest one founded around 1211) in the city of Kortrijk (Belgium) in 2003.
-It was the first general hospital in the BeNeLux to obtain JCl-accreditation in 2013.
-By 2016 all activities will be centralised in a single 1050 bed facility.
+Az Groeninge is a general hospital resulting out of a merger between 4 hospitals (the oldest one founded before 1211) in the city of Kortrijk (Belgium) in 2003.
+It was the first general hospital in the BeNeLux to obtain JCI-accreditation in 2013.
+Since 2017 all activities are centralized in a single 1050 bed facility.